 - Ensure accountability by providing an audit trail for every change made to each lease.
 The software should track who made a change, what they changed, and when, as well as who approved it.
 If one person enters or modifies a lease, then someone else should approve those changes.
 For publicly held companies, this functionality is key to complying to Section 404 of the SOX Act.

 - Send alert notifications for lease renewals and deadlines to ensure start and end dates are not missed, which can cause unnecessary incremental costs to the company.

 - Elect 3 practical expedients that have to be selected together and the other 2 that could be selected separately.

 - Adhere to restrictions on who has access to what, based on their role and/or location.

-The overall functionality of lease accounting software ease of use, data collection, useful life charts, etc. are very important considerations.
+The overall functionality of a lease accounting solutionis ease of use, data collection, useful life charts, etc. are very important considerations.
 Some software providers already have key functionalities in place.
 Others may say they have the functionality, but are still working out production issues.
 It’s good to find out if specific features/capabilities are in production, in development, or live – and, whether auditors reviewed their software for efficiency.

 Report generation/document retrieval

 Software should enable users to access and download documents and reports with ease.